wdzwonczyk/portfolio/src/content/work/apartament-diamond.md

   <p>The Figma link has been published with the customer's consent.</p>
 </div>

 The Apartament Diamond website showcases a stylish rental apartment located by the Baltic Sea in Poland.
 My task was to create an elegant and modern representation of the space while ensuring easy communication with the owner.
-The apartment's key features include its prime location, a spacious balcony, and a tastefully modern interior.
-The website includes essential pages like Home, About, Gallery, Prices, Blog, and Contact, offering a seamless user experience for potential renters to explore and connect.
+This project was informed by valuable desk research, which guided us in crafting a user-friendly and highly functional solution.
+The apartment's key features encompass its prime location, a spacious balcony, and a tastefully modern interior.
+The website hosts essential pages like Home, About, Gallery, Prices, Blog, and Contact, offering a seamless user experience for potential renters to explore and connect.

 ## Main Idea